distribworks/dkron/website/content/pro/email.md

   }
 ```

-By default the email procesor doesn't send emails on job success, you should use the `onSuccess` parameter like in the previous example.
+By default the email procesor doesn't send emails on job success, the `onSuccess` parameter, enables it, like in the previous example.